-The Sacramento County Planning and Environmental Review (PER) is preparing a CEQA document for the proposed project known as the NewBridge Specific Plan (Project).
-The Project is an area of 1,095.3 acres located in the eastern portion of the County of Sacramento; bounded by Jackson Road to the South, Sunrise Boulevard to the East, on the west by the westerly boundary of a block of lands that lie westerly of Eagles Nest Road, and on the north by Kiefer Boulevard.
-North of Kiefer Boulevard is the Mather Field Specific Plan area and west of the Project is the proposed Jackson Township Plan Area and to the east is the Suncreek and Arboretum projects, which are located within the City of Rancho Cordova.
+The Sacramento County Planning and Environmental Review (PER) is preparing a CEQA document for the proposed project known as Jackson Township Specific Plan (Project).
+The Project is an area of 1,391 acres located in the eastern portion of the County of Sacramento; bounded by Jackson Road to the south, Excelsior Road to the west, on the east by the easterly boundary of a block of lands that lie westerly of Eagles Nest Road, and on the north by Kiefer Boulevard.
+North of Kiefer Boulevard is the Mather Field Specific Plan area and east of the Project is the proposed NewBridge Specific Plan Area and to the west is the West Jackson Plan Area.
 The Project also lies within the Jackson Corridor Planning Area per the County's 2011 General Plan.
 See Figure 1 for project location.